ICPRplshelp/UofT-Timetable-Manager/PROJECT_REPORT.md

 No entity is supposed to be a singleton class.

-## Design patterns we decided not to use
+## Design patterns we decided not to use, or antipatterns present

 Here are the list of design patterns that we may not have used fully, and our reasons for doing so: